nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/XEtys2DOkKU/index.md

 ---
 title: Considerations for your Azure DevOps migration.
 Excerpt 1
-description: 'Compromises you need to think about for your #azuredevops migration.
-Excerpt 1.'
+description: 'Explore key compromises to consider for your Azure DevOps migration in this insightful excerpt.
+Watch the full video on our channel! #agile #devops'
 date: 2024-09-18T11:59:33Z
 videoId: XEtys2DOkKU
 url: /resources/videos/:slug